Rules of Play

 Sales will cease at 5:00 pm on the date of the draw.

-- The live video feed of the draw will be posted to social media for both the CPDMH Foundation and the RCL Captain A. Roy Brown Branch 192.
+The live video feed of the draw will be posted to social media for both the CPDMH Foundation and the Royal Canadian Legion Branch 192.

 - 1 piece of government issued ID proving their age to be over 18;

-- Complete the CPCatchtheAce.ca Prize Claim Form; and
+- Complete CPDMH Foundation Catch the Ace Prize Claim Form; and

 - Sign their name on a printed copy of the winning ticket.

-- If a winner (Weekly Raffle or Progressive CPCatchtheAce.ca Raffle) cannot provide photo ID, then the winning proceeds will be held until such identification can be provided or the six month time period to claim a prize is expired as outlined above.
+If a winner (Weekly Raffle or Catch The Ace Raffle) cannot provide photo ID, then the winning proceeds will be held until such identification can be provided or the six month time period to claim a prize is expired as outlined above.

-- All winners of either the Weekly Pot prize or the Progressive Pot prize, shall be contacted by the telephone and/or the email address provided during the ticket purchase checkout process.
+All winners of either the Consolation Pot prize or the Progressive Pot prize, shall be contacted by the telephone and/or the email address provided during the ticket purchase checkout process.

-Should there be any dispute over the identity of the purchaser of a winning ticket for either a Weekly Raffle or Progressive CPCatchtheAce.ca Raffle the issue will be forwarded to the AGCO and appropriate authorities for guidance.
+Should there be any dispute over the identity of the purchaser of a winning ticket for either a Weekly Raffle or Catch the Ace Raffle the issue will be forwarded to the AGCO and appropriate authorities for guidance.

-- All prizes will be paid by cheque and must be accepted as awarded.
+All prizes will be paid by cheque or electronic e-transfer and must be accepted as awarded.

-- By purchasing a ticket and/or claiming a prize, winner consents to the use of their likeness/photograph, first and last name, ticket number, city/town of residence and the audio/video recording (or written transcription) of the winner notification telephone call, for any publicity purposes by the CPDMH Foundation and the RCL Captain A. Roy Brown Branch 192.
+By claiming a prize, winner consents to the use of their likeness/photograph, first and last name, ticket number, city/town of residence and the audio/video recording (or written transcription) of the winner notification telephone call, for any publicity purposes by the CPDMH Foundation and the Royal Canadian Legion Branch 192.

-- CPDMH Foundation and RCL Captain A. Roy Brown Branch 192 respect the privacy of its raffle supporters; we do not sell, rent, or trade our supporter lists.
+CPDMH Foundation respects the privacy of its raffle supporters; we do not sell, rent, or trade our supporter lists.

 - The lottery will be conducted online and as such all purchases must be made electronically and are directly deposited into the AGCO approved CPDMH Foundation lottery account.